 Even if you take every reasonable precaution, you cannot control the actions of other people.
 You can try to avoid the consequences of their actions, but this is not always possible.
 We have the “perfect storm” of dangerous roads, winter weather, distractions, and high rates of alcohol consumption.
 As a result, many people will be involved in car accidents during the holidays.
 We stand with those people.

-If you or someone you love was injured in a car accident during the New Year’s Eve holiday, you are not alone.
+If you or someone you love was injured in a drunk driving accident during the New Year’s Eve holiday, you are not alone.
 Call The Law Offices of Hilda L. Sibrian, P.C. for compassionate and professional help.
 We can help you prove liability and recover the compensation you deserve from the drunk driver.
 Se habla Español.

 Call today: 713-863-1515.
 We offer free consultations and even make house calls.